marioparaschiv/observer/README.md

 <br>

-### Available Modes
+### Available Notification Modes
-- `notify-if-missing`: Get notified if all configured keywords for that listener are missing.
+In `notify-if-missing` mode, you will get notified if all configured keywords for that listener are missing.
-- `notify-if-present`: Get notified if any of the configured keywords for that listener are present.
+In `notify-if-present` mode, you will get notified if any of the configured keywords for that listener are present.

 <br>